Food Drive Best Practices

 - Because the NFCC Food Pantry is a based on client preferences tracked by Client Choice Digital Pantry, the most needed items change throughout the year.
 The website has the most needed items at the time.

-- Pickup can be arranged for food drives in excess of 20 milk crates or boxes.
+- Pick-up may be available for drives in excess in 20 milk crates depending on time of year and advance notice.
 Contact the Food Pantry Manager if you are planning a large drive so we can schedule your pickup in advance and provide milk crates and bins in advance to make the process easier.
 During the holiday season, food drive pickups are scheduled three weeks in advance.

 - If you are doing a smaller drive or don’t want to use the crates provided, copy size boxes with lids are preferred.
 Large boxes are discouraged for the safety of our volunteers.